Warped geometric information on the optimisation of Euclidean functions

 Let $f : \Gamma_\ell \rightarrow \mathbb{R}$ be a smooth function.
-RCG methods ideally rely on the exponential map and parallel transport \citep[see][Section 2 and 3 for techincal details]{docarmo:1992}.
+RCG methods ideally rely on the exponential map and parallel transport \citep[see][Section 2 and 3]{docarmo:1992}.
 That is, for a point $\bx_k\in \Gamma_\ell$ and a tangent vector at $\bx_k$, $\bV_{ k} = \bMd \bbv \in T_{\bx_k}\Gamma_\ell$, the general form of the iterative updates is given by,

 where $\mathcal{P}_{\bx_k, \bx_{k + 1}} : T_{\bx_k}\Gamma_\ell \rightarrow T_{\bx_{k + 1}}\Gamma_\ell$ is the parallel transport of $\bV_{ k}$ along the geodesic from $\bx_k$ in direction of $\bV_k$ to $\exp_{\bx_k} (t_k \bV_{ k})$, and $\textrm{grad}f$ denotes the Riemannian gradient (the natural gradient, see Appendix \ref{app:ng}).
 Note that the choice of the scalar $t_k$ must satisfy the Wolfe conditions in Riemannian settings \citep[see][for example]{absil:2008}.
 For the scalar parameter $\beta$ many choices are also possible, each of which will impact the speed of convergence of RCG \citep[see][for empirical evaluation]{sato:2021}.
 In practice RCG methods are difficult, both geodesics and parallel transport require solving a system of differential equations whose solution is usually computed using numerical solvers.
-That is why, only in the last decades, these methodologies have been used for a few matrix manifolds \citep{absil:2008, byrne:2013} where the exponential map and parallel transport have closed-form arithmetics.
+That is why, only in the last decades, these methodologies have been used only for a few matrix manifolds \citep{absil:2008, byrne:2013} where the exponential map and parallel transport have closed-form arithmetics.